Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 - assume responsibility for others’ emotions

-These behaviours move attention outside the circle of control and increase emotional stress.
+These behaviors move attention outside the Circle of control and increase emotional stress.

 Conclusion